mbloms/academy-git-101-backwards/excercises/00-basics.md

 $ echo "foo" > file1.txt
 ```

-With status we see that there is a new file added, but that it is not yet tracked by Git:
+With `git status` we see that there is a new file added, but that it is not yet tracked by Git:

 ```bash
 $ git status